 Martin Harvey041.jpg

-The white-tailed tropicbird (Phaethon lepturus) is a beautiful long-tailed white seabird and is the smallest and most graceful of three closely related tropicbird species.
-It is a common and widespread resident of coastal waters throughout the tropical Atlantic, western Pacific and Indian Oceans.
-In the Seychelles, they are a common breeding species that can often be seen soaring high over the mainland.
-It breeds in large numbers on rat-free offshore islands, such as Cousine, and in tall trees and inland cliffs on the main islands where rats and other invasive mammals are present.
+The white-tailed tropicbird is a captivating seabird, renowned for its long, elegant tail and pristine white plumage.
+It is the smallest and most graceful of its closely related species, and can be found throughout the tropical Atlantic, western Pacific, and Indian Oceans.
+In the Seychelles, these birds are a common sight, often observed soaring gracefully over the mainland.
+They breed prolifically on rat-free offshore islands like Cousine, as well as in tall trees and inland cliffs on the main islands where invasive mammals like rats are absent.